Handbook

 School Safety

 Your child’s safety is of utmost importance to Oliver’s faculty and staff.
-All parents and visitors must enter through the double doors at the main office (at the front of the building).
+All parents, guardians, and visitors must enter through the double doors at the main office (at the front of the building).
+Upon arrival, press the bell on the gray box for general access.
+Someone will assist you.
 You must then report to the office, present identification, and obtain a visitor’s pass.
 No exceptions will be made.
+There are surveillance cameras on the campus to help maximize safety.
+No weapons, tobacco, smoking, and/or loitering are allowed on campus at any time.
+There should not be any trespassing on campus.

 School Time